helios-ag/FMTinyMCEBundle/README.md

 }
 ```

-Now tell composer to download the bundle by running the command:
+Now tell the composer to download the bundle by running the command:

 ```sh
 composer update helios-ag/fm-tinymce-bundle